-Fifteen kids, seven meet-ups, zero shorted boards, seven blown LEDs, one burnt finger, and two months of fun.
-That sums up our second Hack Sioux Falls project hosted by Code Bootcamp School.
-And it was a ton of fun.
+Eleven kids, ten meet-ups, one shorted board, a dozen blown LEDs, zero burnt finger, one story on KDLT, and two months of fun & creativity.
+That sums up our fourth Hack Sioux Falls project hosted by Code Bootcamp School.

-When I first launched this project in April, I had no idea what to expect or what the kids would find interesting, but my idea was simple…
+When I first launched this project last year, I had no idea what to expect or what the kids would find interesting, but my idea was simple…

 What would happen if we encouraged kids to build something cool using electronics, microcontrollers, sensors, and LEDs?

-Just like our first event, the ages ranged from about 4th grade through high-school and very few had any electronics experience.
+Just like our previous events, the ages ranged from about 3rd grade through high-school and very few had any electronics experience.
 We did have a few returning kids from our earlier events, which helped.

 Hack Sioux Falls touches on every aspect of STEM (science, technology, engineering, and math) education during our event.
 Students learned basic electrical engineering, electronic circuits, how

 In addition to hands-on projects, the students learned basic presentation and communication skills while they created a video of their project.
 They got to explain what they built, the challenges they overcame, and their excitement of what they learned.

 Here are some of the kids explaining their final projects, complete with videos:

 Cael and Jillian also completed their projects but were not able to shoot their final videoes.
 Everyone did an amazing job — watch their videos and like them on YouTube.
 The videos are only 30-seconds to a minute long.